kn3007427/kn3007427.github.io/notebook.md

 <summary><strong>Programing Language + Proyect </</summary>

 **Definition:**
--is a set of rules in which symbols represent actions.
+-Is a set of rules in which symbols represent actions.
 Programming languages follow step-by-step instructions that a computer executes in order for a project to run.

 **In My Own Words:**
-is the things you tell the computer to do.
+Is the things you tell the computer to do.
 **Example:**
 when you programing code